FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 #### Network Diagram
 In this chapter, we are going to create a lab setup as illustrated in the network diagram below.

 Fortiweb can be configured with two ports: port1 for incoming traffic and port2 for proxy traffic to the backend application.
-This is called the twoarms mode.
+This is called the twoarms mode here.

-**Fortiweb Two-Legs Mode**
+**Fortiweb TwoLegs Mode**
 ![Fortiweb with two ports](../images/fortiwebtwoarms.png)

 Fortiweb can also be configured with a single port, where port1 handles both incoming traffic and proxy traffic to the backend application.
 This is called the one-arm mode.

-**Fortiweb One-Arm Mode**
+**Fortiweb OneArm Mode**
 ![Fortiweb with single port](../images/fortiwebonearm.png)

+In this workshop, you can choose to use twoarms mode or onearm mode.

 #### Prepare Environemnt Variables

 ```bash
 read -p "Enter deploy mode (twoarms/onearm) [twoarms]: " fortiwebdeploymode